prasen832/Housing-Market-Analysis-For-USA/README.md

 ![feature2](Imp_Features2.jpg)

 ## Conclusion
-**Both Random Forest and Gradient Boosting are performing well whereas Random Forest is performing slightly better than Gradient Boosting in this project.**
+**Both Random Forest and Gradient Boosting are performing well whereas Random Forest is performing slightly better than Gradient Boosting in this project.
+We can also observe that the importance given to features by both algorithms also slightly varies.**

 ## Time-series Data for the Factors Affecting the Housing Market
 1. Unemployment Rate - https://fred.stlouisfed.org/series/UNRATE